 “I need a free QR code, destination URL is on a domain I control” → QRCode Monkey + your own DNS.
 Cleanest permanent QR code in the market.
 If the destination changes, reprint.

-“I need €39 of editable redirects for 10 years with a continuity plan” → Heldqr.
-Named duration instead of “lifetime,” free tier to test before paying, continuity plan on GitHub.
+“I want editable redirects + a free tier to test + a published continuity plan” → Heldqr.
+Genuinely free unlimited tier to test before paying, custom-domain survival on Pro and up, continuity plan on GitHub.
 Our pricing page lays out each tier.
 Self-disclosure: this is our product.

 “I need enterprise SSO, team permissions, audit logs at scale” → Uniqode.
 Best in the market at enterprise feature depth.
 Rebrand-and-reprice is a real concern at individual-pro tiers, but enterprise contract terms typically survive rebrands in ways smaller plans don’t.